A Guided Tour in London

 Meeting our Local Guddy Guide

 After the investment in the new orange line on the tube map creating the Overground line in London it has been much easier to access Crystal Palace and other parts south of the river compared to before.
 Our meeting point for the tour was conveniently in front of the train station and our guide Davide was already waiting for us.
 His girlfriend Elisa, a yoga teacher, came and joined us for the tour as well.
 We immediately felt comfortable with both of them and started chatting about life and London.
-Davide is a part of the Local Guddy team, and would lead us for the afternoon.
+Davide is a part of the Triple Team, and would lead us for the afternoon.
 He showed us into Crystal Palace Park, which is directly connected to the station.
 In fact the station was originally built to service the Great Exhibition in the park in the 1800s.
 The station has been fully restored as part of the Overground network renovations and has a superb vaulted roof.

 The National Sports Centre